mattermost-community/mattermost-plugin-solar-lottery/demo.md

 - Name inspired by https://en.wikipedia.org/wiki/Solar_Lottery
 - The main motivation to develop it was to automate the Sustaining Engineering Team (SET) schedulng.
 - Not a traditional queue, scheduling is based on (age-exponential) probabilities.
+- Basic support for qualifications and needs, and constraints on them

 ###### Use cases
 - Automate existing: